Stability-AI/stable-point-aware-3d/README.md

 ```sh
 python run.py demo_files/examples/fish.png --output-dir output/
 ```
 This will save the reconstructed 3D model as a GLB file to `output/`.
 You can also specify more than one image path separated by spaces.
-The default options takes about **6GB VRAM** for a single image input.
+The default options take about **6GB VRAM** for a single image input.

 You may also use `--texture-resolution` to specify the resolution in pixels of the output texture and `--remesh_option` to specify the remeshing operation (None, Triangle, Quad).